paholg/envswitch/README.md

 ## Integrations

-Running just `envswitch` (and not one of our shell functions) will print the name of the environment we are currently in, such as `staging.def`.
+Running `envswitch get` will print the name of the environment we are currently in, such as `staging.def`.

 This can be used to show the current environment in your prompt.